syk-hub/Forecasting-US-Retail-Sales/README.md

 Through this analysis, we demonstrate the value of using advanced forecasting methods, such as ARIMA and ETS, to capture complex economic trends.
 This project not only provides insights into forecasting retail sales but also highlights the power of long-term economic stability.

 ## Key Models

+To forecast retail sales, we tested three different time series models, each offering unique strengths in capturing patterns and trends in the data:

-1. **Seasonal Naive Model (SNaive)**: Provides a simple benchmark for comparison.
+1. **Seasonal Naive Model (SNaive)**: Provides a simple benchmark for comparison by assuming that future values will repeat past seasonal patterns without accounting for trends or fluctuations.
-2. **ETS Model**: Captures both trend and seasonal components effectively.
+2. **ETS Model**: Captures both trend and seasonal components effectively, making it suitable for data that exhibits consistent seasonality and growth or decline over time.
-3. **ARIMA Model**: The most accurate model in predicting long-term retail sales, particularly post-pandemic.
+3. **ARIMA Model**: A more flexible model that captures both short-term and long-term dependencies in the data, particularly suited for predicting long-term retail sales, especially in the post-pandemic period.

 ## Key Results
 - The ARIMA model performed the best, demonstrating how retail sales trends returned to predicted values after the COVID-19 disturbances.